Tunisia's US Monastir fight back to win BAL title

 Monastir, who were runners-up in the inaugural BAL final last year, overcame defending champions Zamalek in the semi-finals on Wednesday.

-Michael Dixon won the Hakeem Olajuwon BAL Most Valuable Player award after the Monastir guard recorded averages of 16.5 points and 4.1 assists per game this season.
+Dixon won the Hakeem Olajuwon BAL Most Valuable Player award after recording averages of 16.5 points and 4.1 assists per game this season.

+Victory completed a treble for Monastir after winning the Tunisian League and Tunisia Cup.

 The second year of the BAL saw a total of 38 games played, an increase of 12 matches from the first campaign.